erikanagamine/autonomousdatabase/readme.md

 # Create credential to load atp wallet to object storage

-First connect to the SQL Developer Web on ADW and click in "Tools":
+First connect to the Database actions on ADW and click in "Tools":

 ![oracle cloud site!](images/219.png "oracle Cloud site")